-The General Meeting, ruling under the quorum and majority conditions required for Extraordinary General Meetings, having reviewed the report of the Manager and the special report of the Statutory Auditors, and in accordance with the provisions of Articles L. 225-129 et seq., in particular Articles L. 225-129-2, L. 225-132 to L. 225-134 and the provisions of Articles L. 228-91 et seg. of the French Commercial Code:
+The General Meeting, ruling under the quorum and majority conditions required for Extraordinary General Meetings, having reviewed the report of the Manager and the special report of the Statutory Auditors, and in accordance with the provisions of Articles L. 225-129 et seq., in particular Articles L. 225-129-2, L. 225-132 to L. 225-134 and the provisions of Articles L. 228-91 et seq. of the French Commercial Code:

-- terminates, with immediate effect, for the unused portion, the delegation granted by the Combined General Meeting of 7 April - delegates to the Manager, who may further delegate such authority, for a period of twenty-six (26) months as from the date of this General Meeting, the power to decide, on one or more occasions, in the proportions and at the times he or she deems fit, on the issuance, in France or abroad, in euros or in foreign currency, either free of charge or against payment, of Company shares and/or securities (including new or existing stock warrants) giving access by any means to the company's equity either immediately or in the future, with maintenance of shareholders' preferential subscription rights; it is specified that this delegation may allow the issue of transferable securities under the conditions provided for in Article L. 228-93 of the French Commercial Code

-- resolves that the maximum nominal amount of the capital increases performed by the company under this delegation, immediately or in the future, may not exceed a total of two hundred and ninety-six million euros (€296,000,000), plus, where applicable, the par value of any additional shares to be issued to protect the rights of the holders of securities giving access to the company's equity as required by applicable legal, regulatory and contractual stipulations; it is specified that this amount has been set independently and separately from the caps on capital increases as a result of share and/or other securities issues authorised by Resolutions 17 and 20 to 24 - resolves furthermore that the nominal amount of all debt securities giving access to the company's share capital, immediately or in the future, liable to be issued under this delegation, may not exceed a total of one billion euros (€1,000,000,000) or the equivalent of this amount on the date of the issuance decision, in the event of issuance in foreign currency or in a unit of account set by reference to several currencies; it is specified that the nominal amount of all debt securities giving access to the company's share capital, immediately or in the future, liable to be issued under this delegation and Resolutions 20 to 23 May not exceed a total amount of one billion euros (€1,000,000,000), the overall cap for all debt securities issuances.
+- terminates, with immediate effect, for the unused portion, the delegation granted by the Combined General Meeting of 18 April 2023 - delegates to the Manager, who may further delegate such authority, for a period of twenty-six (26) months as from the date of this General Meeting, the power to decide, on one or more occasions, in the proportions and at the times he or she deems fit, on the issuance, in France or abroad, in euros or in foreign currency, either free of charge or against payment, of company shares and/or securities (including new or existing stock warrants) giving access by any means to the company's equity either immediately or in the future, with maintenance of shareholders' preferential subscription rights; it is specified that this delegation may allow the issue of transferable securities under the conditions provided for in Article L. 228-93 of the French Commercial Code - resolves, notwithstanding the foregoing, that the Manager may not, without prior authorisation by the General Meeting, make use of this delegation of authority as from the filing by \boldsymbol{a} third party of a draft public offer for the shares of the company, until the end of the offer period - resolves that the maximum nominal amount of the capital increases performed by the company under this delegation, immediately or in the future, may not exceed a total of two hundred and ninety-six million euros (€296,000,000), plus, where applicable, the par value of any additional shares to be issued to protect the rights of the holders of securities giving access to the company's equity as required by applicable legal, regulatory and contractual stipulations; it is specified that this amount has been set independently and separately from the caps on capital increases as a result of issues of shares and/or other securities authorised by Resolutions 19 and 22 to 26 - resolves furthermore that the nominal amount of all debt securities giving access to the company's share capital, immediately or in the future, liable to be issued under this delegation, may not exceed a total of one billion euros (€1,000,000,000) or the equivalent of this amount on the date of the issuance decision, in the event of issuance in foreign currency or in a unit of account set by reference to several currencies; it is specified that the nominal amount of all debt securities giving access to the company's share capital, immediately or in the future, liable to be issued under this delegation and Resolutions 22 to 25, may not exceed a total amount of one billion euros (€1,000,000,000), the overall cap for all debt securities issuances.
 This amount is independent of the amount of the debt securities for which issuance is decided or authorised by the Manager in accordance with Article L. 228-40 of the French Commercial Code.